 While the links between education, health and the labor market are relatively well documented, less is known about the role of housing on welfare outcomes, especially in the Norwegian context.
-This project summarizes and evaluates the existing literature on how housing affects a person's welfare, social and health-related outcomes.
-In this project, we are particularly interested in disadvantaged groups, such as young people facing challenges transitioning into the labour market, newly arrived refugees and people with mental and/or physical disabilities.
+This project summarized and evaluated the existing literature on how housing affects a person's welfare, social and health-related outcomes.
+In this project, we were particularly interested in disadvantaged groups, such as young people facing challenges transitioning into the labour market, newly arrived refugees and people with mental and/or physical disabilities.

-The project will go through the relevant national and international literature with the aim of answering the following overarching questions:
+The project went through relevant national and international literature, answering the following overarching questions:

 - In what ways can housing play a positive role in helping disadvantaged individuals to overcome their problems?